vigneshr2306/vigneshr2306.github.io/_pages/about.md

 I am a Graduate ECE student at [Northeastern University](https://www.northeastern.edu/) specializing in Computer Vision, Machine Learning and Algorithms.
 In the past, I've worked as a Robotics & Advanced Development Intern at the [Vecna Robotics](https://www.vecnarobotics.com/){:target="\_blank"}.
 In 2020, I completed my Bachelor's of Engineering in Electrical and Electronics Engineering at [Anna University](https://www.annauniv.edu/){:target="\_blank"}.

 <!-- ### <span style="color:#ff4703">research interests</span> -->

-I am actively looking for full-time roles in the field of Computer Vision, Deep Learning & Robotics starting from Summer'23.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.